The Bramerton Society

 Anybody who lives in Bramerton is automatically a member of the Bramerton Society.
 This organisation has been in existence since 1996 and was set up with a focus on planning and conservation.
 Today the focus is broader, on providing opportunities for residents meet one another at social gatherings and to raise money for village projects.

-This year the Society will report to the Parish Council AGM, which is open to all residents.
-At the AGM the chair will present an account of activities for the past year and record of the society’s accounts.
+This year the Society gave its end of year report at the Annual Parish Council in April, which is open to all residents.
+At that meeting the Society’s accounts were presented and the chair gave a brief report of activities over the past year.

 We are always looking for volunteers who might have useful skills and who would be prepared to give a couple of hours or so to help plan future events or do occasional jobs around the village, eg repairing a fence, trimming a hedge or painting the bus shelter.
 Please use this email link to get in touch Bramerton working party.
 We promise not to bombard you with daily email requests!

 To cheers from passing motorists, Bramerton village sign was this morning (Friday 13 October 2017) re-erected at the junction of The Street, with Kirby Road and Surlingham Road.
 The sign was knocked down some five years ago by a motorist who suffered a heart attack while approaching the junction, and it has taken a very, very long time to find a contractor willing to put the sign up again.

 The contractors, David Ireland Groundworks from Mulbarton, started work on the foundations last week, and the new brickwork pedestal was completed just three days ago.
 All that remained was for the post to be transported back to the site today and inserted into the base.